Therapeutic Exosomes for Head and Neck Cancer

 HNC-related Therapeutic Exosomes

 Although exosomes have been found to play an important role in the deterioration of HNC, exosomes with therapeutic effects on HNC have not yet been identified.
 Generally speaking, radiotherapy is one of the main means of treatment of HNC.
 However, radiation oral mucositis (OM) occurs in more than 80% of patients receiving radiation therapy.
 Emerging plant-derived exosomes are expected to be an effective therapeutic modality for disease treatment or drug delivery.
 The researchers found that the concentration of exosomes in grapes is 1.76 mg/g, which is suitable for large-scale production.
-Grape-derived exosomes (grape-Exo) have been used to prevent OM associated with HNC chemoradiotherapy.
-At present, the grape-Exo has entered the clinical phase I stage.
+Grape-derived exosomes have been used to prevent OM associated with HNC chemoradiotherapy.
+At present, the Grape-derived exosomes has entered the clinical phase I stage.

 Creative Biolabs can provide a one-stop service for exosome drug research.
 We can extract not only mammalian-derived exosomes but also plant-derived exosomes.
 We look forward to exploring exosome drugs for HNC with you, please feel free to contact us to discuss your project.